Wonderfully creamy and flavorful, shrimp in cream sauce is a dish that comes together quickly and easily, making it perfect for a weeknight dinner.

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty shrimp recipe (exact measurements are listed in the recipe card below):
+You’ll only need a few simple ingredients to make shrimp in cream sauce (the exact measurements are listed in the recipe card below):

-Butter: I use unsalted butter in most of my recipes.
+Butter: I use unsalted butter in most of my recipes, this one included.

 Shrimp: Raw, peeled and deveined.
 Tails on or off – this is purely up to you.
 Here are some good tips for eating seafood in a healthy way.